CHRISTIANSTED, U.S. Virgin Islands--(BUSINESS WIRE)--

 - Further aligns interests with stockholders by incentivizing the manager to grow cash flow;

-- Provides the option to terminate the Amended AMA at any time for a reasonable, market-based termination fee; and
+- Unlike the former asset management agreement, provides Front Yard with the option to terminate the Amended AMA at any time for a reasonable, market-based termination fee; and

 - Reduces cost of raising new capital.